 90. Top of the ShopThis nickname honours the last number in the bingo roll call.
 Some bingo callers might say “the end of the line,” or “as far as we go.”

 Moving Bingo Calls OnlineWhile the rise of bingo in pubs and coffee shops around the U.K. contributes to the modernization of nicknames, the internet era also works to spread them.
 When players log on to play online bingo, they’re able to chat with people across the U.K. and in other countries.
-This connection keeps the nicknames alive as people use them and allows users to share their regional calls and compare notes over who has the funniest and most original nicknames.
+This connection keeps the nicknames alive as people use them and allows users to share their regional bingo sayings and compare notes over who has the funniest and most original nicknames.
 With the help of the internet, more bingo nicknames than ever are spreading across Great Britain.

 All of these nicknames work to create a sense of community in the bingo world.
 People not only compete against each other, but they also have a fun time throwing out different calls and joking around with certain numbers.
 Whether you’re playing online, in a bar, or at a bingo hall, you’re surrounded by people who laugh at the same jokes and are working to achieve the same goal.
 This friendship is what makes bingo one of the top gambling in games in the U.K., if not the world.